Devansh2005/Text-Editor/README.md

 # DESCRIPTION

-It is a tkinter ,Python project open for contribution and beginner friendly.
+It is a tkinter ,Python project (A simple Text Editor) open for contribution and beginner friendly.

 =======================================================================